Why Study Medicine in English at the University of Traditional Medicine in Armenia?

 Life in Armenia

-- With a population approaching 3 million, Armenia has enjoyed consistent economic progress since the dissolution of the Soviet Union in 1991.
+- With a population approaching 3 million, Armenia has enjoyed consistent economic progress since 1991.

 - It is an economy with a strong focus on agriculture and this makes up 20% of Armenian GDP.